rawjson/api-with-nodejs/README.md

 Before running this app, use a random string as a secret value in your `.env` file.

+- Please rename the `example.env` file to `.env` and then proceed with the following commands.

 ```
 SECRET=     // any random string will work
 ```